 We have interest rate swap contracts that have the effect of fixing the interest rate on the \$200 million term loan disclosed in the long-term debt table above.
-In June 2023, these interest rate swaps were amended to reference 3-month

-SOFR (previously 3-month LIBOR) effective August 2023.
-The weighted average fixed interest rate payable under the contracts was 0.91% following the amendment (previously 1.14%).
+In January 2024, these interest rate swaps were amended to extend their maturity from August 2024 to July 2025.
+Following this amendment, the weighted average fixed interest rate payable under the contract was 2.61% (previously 0.91%).